 A one-time leader in mobile communications with over 50% global share, Motorola lost its way during the 1990s, and a series of attempts to rebuild the mobile phone brand have failed to re-establish its former success.
 The company was one of the original pioneers in radio communications and a leading light in the development of cellular phone systems in the 1980s.
 During the following decade, however, Motorola saw its command of this high-profile sector whittled away as it failed to make a smooth upgrade from analogue to digital technology.
 A move into satellite communications turned out to be an expensive distraction as well as an embarrassing flop.
 A change of direction (and management) began to deliver results from 2004 following the introduction of the stylish Razr handset.
 But in 2007 the company suffered a new and even more prolonged slump.
 The group split into two entirely separate companies at the beginning of 2011.
 Handset business Motorola Mobility was acquired by Google in 2012; less than two years later, it was sold on to Lenovo of China for $2.9bn.
-Lenovo relaunched the brand as Moto but with only limited success.
+Lenovo relaunched the brand as Moto but with only limited success, at least at first.
 The brand is now focused primarily on Latin America, the US and India, and a refocusing of the business led to a strong rebound since 2021.
 Most impressive of all, Lenovo/Motorola climbed back into the top three smartphone brands in North America in the first quarter of 2022 by shipments, outsold only by Samsung and Apple.
-Lenovo's mobile devices division contributed revenues of $7.2bn in 2017.
+Lenovo's mobile devices division contributed revenues of $7.9bn in ye 2022.
 Sergio Buniac is president.
-Researcher IHS Markit estimated shipments of 38.5m devices in 2017.
-That's still among the top ten smartphone brands worldwide, but with only 2.7% global share.
+Global shipments have rebounded from 38.5m devices in 2017 to around 53m in 2021.
 The infrastructure and specialised communications business spun out of the original company in 2011 continues to trade separately as Motorola Solutions, mainly supplying emergency services suppliers.

 Which agencies handle advertising & marketing for Motorola?
 Find out more from Adbrands Account Assignments